TryGhost/docs/content/concepts/users.md

 ---
 title: "Users"
-meta_title: "Users & Permissions in Ghost - Core Concepts"
+meta_title: "Users & Permissions – Manage your team"
 meta_description: "Ghost has built-in staff user permissions to allow teams to collaborate effectively.
-Learn more about user permissions in Ghost."
+Learn all about user permissions in Ghost."
 keywords:
     - concepts
     - ghost